 Stay Aware and Get Screened: Learn About Head and Neck Cancer

 Have you been examined for head and neck cancer lately?
 If you’re like 71 percent of Americans, this exam may have never made it on your to-do list.
 But since it’s Oral, Head and Neck Cancer Awareness Week, now is the ideal time to learn how to detect these types of cancers.
-To raise awareness, numerous hospitals and clinics across the country will provide free screenings for head and neck cancers on Friday, April 12.
+To raise awareness, Orlando Health Cancer Institute will provide free screenings for head and neck cancers on Friday, April 12.
 These screenings will be offered at our main campus in downtown Orlando and at our new location in West Orange County so that you can get screened closer to where you live or work.

 What Are Head and Neck Cancers?

 Head and neck cancers refer to a wide range of cancers that may occur in the eyes, ears, nasal cavity, sinuses, thyroid glands, salivary glands, throat or voice box—basically, anything above the neck except the brain.
 Oral screenings are done to look for symptoms of other cancers that may have spread to the head and neck from other areas.
 We screen for skin cancer—a particular concern for those who live in the Sun Belt.
 We also look for masses that may present as lymphomas as well as endocrine-related cancers, such as thyroid cancers.

 Using tobacco — either smoking or chewing — is one of the biggest risk factors in developing head and neck cancers.
 We also are seeing an increase in oral cancers stemming from HPV (human papillomavirus), the most common sexually transmitted disease.
 Heightened awareness of HPV’s role in oral cancers and better testing can lead to early detection and earlier treatment.